Xane123/InfiniteFun_IY/README.md

 ## Usage
 Press your prefix key (defaults to ';') to show the command list and command line.
 Here, you can click a command to auto-fill it, or type a command's name to narrow your choices in the list.
 Hover over a command to read a brief description of what it does, along with its arguments, which are typed after the command, separated by spaces.

+If you're using a touchscreen or mobile device, showing the main UI and selecting the text box within it can be annoying.
+Tap on the floating "IF" button to immediately focus on the text field.

 For example, to save the current place/realm to "Testing.rbxlx" using [UniversalSynSaveInstance](https://github.com/luau/UniversalSynSaveInstance), including players' character models in Lighting, enter this command then press **enter**:
 ```
 saveplace external players named Testing